We sort your Self Assessment for you. £169, all in.

 How to calculate tax on dividends

-1. Add your income from dividends to all your other income (employment, rental income, etc.)
+1. Add your dividend income to all your other income (employment, rental income, etc.)

 2. Work out your income tax band